-Today’s liquid crystal display use a so-called thin film transistor (TFT) technology.
+Today’s liquid crystal display uses a so-called thin-film transistor (TFT) technology.
 It places transistors at each intersection of the electrode grid.
 Which improves the signal and, so, the image quality.
 It knows this as active matrix visualization.
 Unlike the old technology is known as passive matrix visualization.

 LCD display take up much less space and are lighter than CRT displays.
 Besides, LCD displays consume less power.
 They are more expensive.
 Although in the long run, they can compensate by reducing power usage.

 CRTs have a higher refresh rate than the LCD display response time.
-Which reduces eye strain and may prefer for people who spend much of time in front of the computer.
+Which reduces eye strain and may prefer for people who spend much of their time in front of the computer.
 CRT displays can set to shows at various resolutions.
-While LCD display use only one resolution, called native resolution.
+While LCD display uses only one resolution called native resolution.
 This can cause problems for advanced games and graphics screens.

 Although the first price of liquid crystal displays was higher.
 Lower than that of CRT displays a few years ago, it has improved the technology.
-LCD display are comparable to CRT displays price and screen quality.
-Liquid crystal display are future displays that will make CRT displays obsolete.
+LCD displays are comparable to CRT displays price and screen quality.
+Liquid crystal displays in future displays will make CRT displays obsolete.
 For more information on the best display, click Computer display.
-There you will find a comparison of the five best multi-purpose LCD computer display.
+There you will find a comparison of the five best multi-purpose LCD computer displays.

 REVIEW: COMPUTER MONITOR